 Canada nationals: Water Information Specialist

 The Water Resources Branch is seeking a self-motivated and multi-talented individual excelling in data management with a foundation in surface and groundwater quantity and quality to join our team.
 You’ll work alongside the Water Resources Branch team synthesizing and analyzing water related data for use in a variety of applications.
-This opening is an exciting opportunity to work in a position where you can apply your scientific background in surface and groundwater hydrology and water quality while managing data and information within the Branch.
-You will lead several different projects and will get to work with a variety of people in Yukon ranging from other government officials to other agencies and the public.
+You will lead several different projects and will get to work with a variety of people in Yukon ranging from government officials to other agencies and the public.
 You’ll also have varied opportunities to lead and support field work including baseline studies and site visits.

-Key duties include managing the development and maintenance of the Branches technical and scientific information system (website, databases), facilitating the storage, retrieval and evaluation of hydrometric, groundwater and water quality data, and applying information toward decision-making, planning, and public presentations.
-The Specialist also supports the Branch education and outreach objectives, and represents the Director’s interests on water data management initiatives in national cross-jurisdictional committees and interdepartmental working groups to enhance broad understanding of water program activities.
+Key duties include managing the development and maintenance of the Branch technical and scientific information system (website, databases), facilitating the storage, retrieval and evaluation of hydrometric, groundwater and water quality data, and applying information to inform decision-making, planning and public presentations.
+You’ll also be part of education and outreach objectives, and participate in working groups to enhance understanding of water program activities.

-For more information about this position, please contact John Ryder, Operations Manager, Water Resources Branch at (867) 456-6538, or email@example.com
+For more information about this position, please contact: Holly Goulding, Operations Manager, Water Resources Branch at (867) 456-6538, or firstname.lastname@example.org

 - Degree or diploma in water resources, environmental sciences, resource management, geography or related scientific or technical discipline;

-- Recent experience working with and manipulating data in software (such as Microsoft Excel and Access, statistical analysis packages, relational database management systems, and custom data management applications);
+- Recent experience manipulating and modeling data in software (statistical analysis packages, relational database management systems, and custom data management applications);

-- Recent experience writing technical reports, memos and other correspondence in an environmental or other scientific technical field (hydrology/water quality reporting preferred)
+- Recent experience writing technical reports, memos and other correspondence in an environmental or other scientific technical field (hydrometric/water quality reporting preferred)

-- Experience researching, synthesizing, and interpreting complex technical information and presenting it clearly and concisely to a wide variety of audiences
+- Experience researching, synthesizing, and interpreting complex technical information for a wide variety of audiences;

-- Experience in analyzing and applying technical information toward environmental assessment reviews of exploration/development proposals, with emphasis on evaluating potential project effects to water quantity/quality;
+- Experience analyzing and applying technical information toward environmental assessment reviews, with emphasis on evaluating potential project effects to water quantity/quality is considered an asset;

-- Experience in using Geographic Information Systems (GIS) tools.
+- Experience using Geographic Information Systems (GIS) tools is considered an asset.

-Candidates who have education, training, and/or experience equivalent to the Essential Qualifications listed above will be equally considered.
+Candidates who have education, training, and/or experience equivalent to the Essential Qualifications will be equally considered.

 Desired Knowledge, Skills and Suitability